Master's Programme in Urban Studies and Planning in Real Estate Economics

 The Master's Programme in Urban Studies and Planning prepares students to excel as professionals capable of understanding and addressing complex urban development challenges.
 Students learn to address such challenges through a curriculum and pedagogical approach that includes interdisciplinary breadth as well as depth in core areas of knowledge, skill and practice.
 The programme balances theoretical and conceptual knowledge with the acquisition of methods, skills and experiences.
 Thus, students gain a broad understanding of urban phenomena as well as practical experiences in collaborative and concrete situations.
 This is the basis both of structure of the programme and of elements in the curriculum.

-Taking full advantage of the joint university structure, the program joins leading expertise from the University of Helsinki and Aalto University.
-Signature elements in the programme are studios crossing the different fields of expertise to address urban challenge themes.
-Themes relate to current and urgent contemporary issues articulated not only in Finland but on the European and global scale, including controversies intrinsic to urbanization.
+The programme takes full advantage of the joint university structure by connecting leading expertise from the University of Helsinki and Aalto University.
+The signature element of the programme is studio courses which cross different fields of expertise to address urban challenge themes.
+Themes relate to current and urgent contemporary issues found not only in Finland but on the European and global scale, including some conflicts within urbanization itself.
 Urban challenge themes may be attached to focus areas, research projects or collaborations within our universities, municipalities and regions in order to provide a constructive and critical framework for study and practice.
 Urban challenge themes are transdisciplinary and trans-professional, uniting the core areas as joint effort towards a common challenge and emphasizing an outward and forward-looking perspective.

-In the real estate specialization, the program provides students with skills for analyzing the real estate markets and understanding the dynamic processes determining supply, demand and prices.
-Student learn the basic methods used in the valuation of real estate and gain understanding in the business logics of various actors.
-The specialization provides a professional capabilities relevant in real estate related position in both private and public sector.
+Studies in the real estate specialization provide students with skills for analyzing the real estate markets and understanding the dynamic processes that determine supply, demand and prices.
+Students learn the basic methods used in the valuation of real estate and gain understanding in the business logics of various actors.
+The specialisation provides professional capabilities relevant to real estate positions in both private and public sector.

 The programme prepares you to be a professional in a field that is meaningful, growing and in demand.
 You will acquire the knowledge, skills and experience needed to fill both traditional and emerging roles in real estate markets (such as real estate development, real estate investment, strategic planning, policy and service design).
 To these established or emerging roles, you will bring an integrated understanding of, and training in applying, more interdisciplinary and collaborative approaches to urban development.
 As a graduate you will be prepared to compete for local and international positions within public, private and non-profit organisations, firms, research institutions and NGOs.